 1. Bank loans (collateral-free)

-The Government of India specified that collateral-free credit applies to all small and micro-business verticals.
-This initiative by our government ensures funds to both micro- and small-sector enterprises.
-Under this scheme, the previously registered and the new enterprises can avail of the benefits.
-The Credit Guarantee Trust Fund Scheme was introduced by the Government of India not single-handedly but in consultation and collaboration with the Small Industries Development Bank of India and the Ministry of MSME.
+The Government of India has specified that collateral-free credit is applicable to all small and micro-enterprises.
+This initiative by our government ensures that funds are allocated to both micro- and small-scale enterprises.
+Under this scheme, the previously registered and the new enterprises can avail themselves of the benefits.
+The Credit Guarantee Trust Fund Scheme was introduced by the Government of India, not single-handedly, but in consultation and collaboration with the Small Industries Development Bank of India and the Ministry of Micro, Small and Medium Enterprises (MSME).

 2. Subsidy on patent registration

-Under the existing legislation, the MSMEs duly registered with the ministry stand to benefit from a 50% subsidy on their patent registration fees.
+Under the existing legislation, MSMEs duly registered with the ministry are eligible for a 50% subsidy on their patent registration fees.
 This incentive motivates small businesses and firms to sustain innovation and handle new projects and technologies.
 Any MSME can avail of this subsidy by applying to the respective ministry.

 3. Overdraft interest rate exemption

 MSMEs are entitled to a benefit of 1% on an overdraft of their business; however, the procedural details of the scheme usually vary from bank to bank.
-This option ensures small businesses’ safety, particularly during unfavorable markets or recessions.
+This option ensures the safety of small businesses, particularly during unfavorable market conditions or recessions.

 4. Industrial promotion subsidy eligibility